HelmyBlub/chatSim/tasks.md

     - put planks beside buildings beeing build
     - visualize citizen transporting wood planks
     - sleeping dog image
+    - death animation

     - make the map appear more realistic.
 Easier to follow what happens
     - make actions take time for animations to be displayed
     - visaulize interactions between citizens better
         - like a chat bubble when requesting to sell or buy
+- selected citizen to the front.
+If many citizen thinking they can overlap their thoughts bubble.
+To see each one i can select citizen
 - mushroom pickup behavior
     - vision radius different for night and day
 - think about: change market jobs only possible with market.
 Before can try to get food from other citizens